akashicbot/calgpt-distribution/README.md

-# CalGPT v1.1.1 Update — Critical Bug Fixes 🚀
+# CalGPT v1.1.2 Update — Enhanced AI Features & Multi-language Support 🚀

 Dear CalGPT Community,

-We're excited to announce the release of CalGPT v1.1.1 for both iOS and Android! 🎉
+We're excited to announce the release of CalGPT v1.1.2 for both iOS and Android! 🎉

-## 🔧 What's New in v1.1.1
+## 🔧 What's New in v1.1.2

-1. **Password Reset Improvement**: Fixed case-sensitivity matching issues in the password reset functionality, ensuring a smoother account recovery experience.

-2. **Notification System Fix**: Resolved an issue where multiple update prompts were appearing unnecessarily, creating a cleaner and less intrusive user experience.
+1. **Barcode Scanning Support**: Agent now enables quick product identification through barcode scanning, making food logging faster and more accurate than ever.

+2. **AI-Powered Workout Analysis**: Leverage advanced AI technology to analyze your workout patterns, providing personalized insights and recommendations for optimal fitness results.

+3. **Multi-language Workout Database**: Access our comprehensive workout database now available in 6 languages, making CalGPT more accessible to users worldwide.

+4. **Bug Fixes and Stability Improvements**: We've resolved multiple issues to ensure a smoother, more reliable experience across all devices.

 ## 🍏 iOS Users